frequency-chain/frequency/designdocs/capacity_staking_rewards.md

 Staking locks up token.
 Locked token may not be immediately withdrawn; this dampens some level of speculation-driven volatility as well as that driven by opportunistic Capacity purchases.

 ### Benefit: improved engagement and expanded user base
 A Provider may, for example, airdrop tokens to users who meet certain criteria, such as referrals or sharing links on other platforms.
-Users with token may choose Simple Reward staking to generate Capacity for their Provider and also get token rewards.
+Users with token may choose Reward staking to generate Capacity for their Provider and also get token rewards.

 ### Benefit: improved economic sustainability
 A staking reward system can improve /onboard/uptake/usage/...